-If the ISA500 is tilted from vertical to upside down 3 times within the first 10 seconds of power up then it will temporarily configure the serial interface to the default (RS232, 9600, N81) and output an ASCII message displaying the settings.
+If the ISA500 is tilted from vertical to upside down 3 times within the first 10 seconds of applying power then it will temporarily configure the serial interface to (RS232, 9600, N81) and output an ASCII message displaying the settings.

-Note: When the device is powered cycled the serial interface setting will revert back to the last saved configuration.
+Note: When the device is power cycled the serial interface setting will revert back to the last saved configuration.